How To Help Your Baby Sleep When Sick

 At that point, my boys were sleep trained and had been for quite a while so sickness didn’t affect their sleep that much.
-I find that is really common with children that have healthy sleep habits, but it isn’t always the case.
+This is really common with children with healthy sleep habits, but it isn’t always the case.

 This is why, I am going to answer the top questions that we get from parents on how to handle sickness and sleep!

 Why Is Sleep So Important When Babies / Toddlers Are Sick?